 Mitchell Center: How did you meet the people who made the films?

-Tania El Khoury: I met many Syrian refugees in Munich.
+Tania El Khoury: We met many Syrian refugees in Munich.
 A lot of them were not comfortable with the idea of speaking out about their journeys or about their reasons for leaving Syria.
 It was back in 2013 and people then were still worried about regime backlash.
 Finally three people agreed on working with us after they got more comfortable and friendly with us.

 Mitchell Center: What do you see as the audiences/visitors role in experiencing Stories of Refuge?